kontent-ai/rich-text-resolver-js/docs/index.md

 }
 ```

-The resulting array can be transformed using one of the functions included in the module.

 ### HTML Transformation

 To transform the `DomNode` array back to HTML, you can use `nodesToHtml` function or its async variant `nodesToHtmlAsync`.
 The function accepts the parsed array and a `transformers` object, which defines custom transformation for each HTML node.
 Text nodes are transformed automatically.
 A wildcard `*` can be used to define fallback transformation for remaining tags.
 If no explicit or wildcard transformation is provided, default resolution is used.